perusworld/node-ts-express-base/SESSION_ISOLATION.md

 When both `ENABLE_SESSION_ISOLATION=true` and `AUTO_MAP_SESSION_BY_IP=true` are set, the application will automatically generate session keys based on client IP addresses when no explicit session key is provided in the request.

+**Perfect for demo scenarios** where you want each client to see their own isolated data without manual session management.

 #### How it works:

 1. **Request without session key**: When a request comes in without a session key in header, query parameter, or cookie
 2. **IP detection**: The client's IP address is extracted using the same logic as IP restriction middleware
 3. **Session key generation**: A session key is generated in the format `ip_<hashed_ip_address>` (16-character SHA-256 hash)
 4. **Session mapping**: The IP address is mapped to this session key for future requests
-5. **Data isolation**: Each IP gets its own isolated database instance
+5. **Data isolation**: Each IP gets its own isolated in-memory database instance

 #### Example: